NEWS RELEASE

 (805) 385-7847 (Tue-Fri 7AM-5PM) | michael.gens@oxnardpd.org

-The Oxnard Police Department will have extra officers on patrol February 25, 2024 from 8:00 a.m. to 12:00 p.m. looking specifically for violations made by drivers and motorcycle riders.
+The Oxnard Police Department will have extra officers on patrol Thursday, August 1, 2024 from 2:00 p.m. to 6:00 p.m. looking specifically for traffic violations made by drivers and motorcycle riders.

 The top primary crash factors for motorcycles are unsafe speed, improper turning, right-of-way violations, driving under the influence, and unsafe lane changes.
 Speeding is the most common, accounting for nearly a third of all crashes in the state.